 A Quaker Lobby in the Public Interest

 For more a decade, FCNL has advocated for improved U.S.-Iran relations.
-Our priority is to see the U.S. government engage in the diplomacy that will help bring Iran back into the fold of the international community and prevent the country from acquiring nuclear weapons.
+One year after the historic nuclear agreement between our countries, which FCNL played a significant role in securing, we continue to press the U.S. government engage in the diplomacy to engage with Iran as part of the international community and prevent the country from acquiring nuclear weapons.

 The UN nuclear watchdog has already verified that Iran has dramatically shrunk its nuclear program.
 For the first time in nearly a decade, Iran doesn’t have enough fuel to build a nuclear bomb.